arissanakaharu/oh26-selection/README.md

 Contains the results of the selection assignment for OH26.

 ##  Tech Stack
-Framework:  Next.js / React
+- Framework: Next.js / React
-Styling: Tailwind CSS / CSS Modules
+- Styling: Tailwind CSS / CSS Modules
-Language: (Silakan isi: TypeScript / JavaScript
+- Language: TypeScript / JavaScript

 ## Key Features
--Implement features in accordance with the requirements outlined in the selection task.
+- Implement features in accordance with the requirements outlined in the selection task.
 - A functional and responsive user interface (UI).
 - Clean and well-organized code.